danabr/merkel/README.md

 type informaton).
 This is naturally much richer in information than the untyped lambda form.

+Note:
-Work in progress, but some notes:
+  * Work in progress
   * The tree is too high level to be convenient to work with.
 We need to consider things like currying, optional parameters, etc. My current feeling is that something in-between the typed tree and the lambda form is what I am looking for.
+  * ocaml uses currying and only has single argument functions in the typed tree.
+    We need to "uncurry" these somehow, to make it feasible to call multi argument functions from erlang land.
+  * ocaml comes with "or patterns", which lfe and erlang don't support.
+    These patterns need to be unnested.

 ## Other possible approaches